William Matthews (priest): Early life

-William Matthews was born on December 16, 1770 in the small village of Port Tobacco in Charles County in the Maryland Colony of British America to a prominent, established Maryland family.
+William Matthews was born on December 16, 1770, in the small village of Port Tobacco in Charles County in the Maryland Colony of British America to a prominent, established Maryland family.
 He was the son of William Matthews, Sr. and Mary Neale.
 The youngest of seven children, his siblings were Joseph, Ignatius, Mary, Susanna, Margaret, and Ann Teresa.
 His father, with whom he had little interaction, died when he was six years old.
 William Matthews Sr.'s ancestry traces to the English landed gentry, and includes Thomas Matthews—an early settler of the Maryland colony who was granted 4,000 acres of land in Port Tobacco, Maryland, by the Lords Calvert.
 His mother descended from Captain James Neale, who settled in the Maryland colony in the mid-seventeenth century.
 Matthews' matrilineal ancestry traces its origins to the noble O'Neills of Ireland.
 His cousin, Charles Carroll of Carrollton, was the sole Catholic signatory of the Declaration of Independence.

-In 1781, aged eleven, Matthews witnessed British troops burn part of his family's estate during the American Revolution.
+In 1781, aged eleven, Matthews witnessed British forces burn part of his family's estate during the American Revolutionary War.
 From his parents, Matthews received a sizable inheritance that he drew from throughout his life for the advancement of the church.
 Two of his nephews on his mother's side became politicians: US Senator Richard T. Merrick and Judge William Matthews Merrick.
 Matthews became the brother-in-law of Senator William Duhurst Merrick.

 Many of Matthews' matrilineal relatives entered the priesthood.
 Six of his mother's seven brothers became Jesuits, and one died during the Jesuit novitiate.
 His uncle, Bennett Neale, was one of the first Jesuits in the English colony.
 His other maternal uncles were: Francis Neale, who both preceded and succeeded him as president of Georgetown College; Leonard Neale, the Archbishop of Baltimore and also president of Georgetown; and Charles Neale, the superior of the Jesuits in America.

 His paternal aunt, Ann Mathews, became a Discalced Carmelite nun in Hoogstraet, in what is now Belgium, taking the name Sister Bernardina Teresa Xavier of St. Joseph.
 Two of his sisters—Susanna (Sister Mary Eleanora) and Ann Teresa (Sister Mary Aloysia)—also went to Hoogstraet to become Carmelite nuns.
 In 1790 Sister Bernardina returned to what was now the United States and established a Carmelite convent in the village of Port Tobacco, Maryland, where she had been given land for this purpose.
 Her nieces also returned to Maryland with her.